Heroes of Midhgardhur

 - Palnorrani – An extremely ancient and conservative cousin of Norrani still spoken in the Empire of Palnorra (sometimes called “The Silver Imperium,” as a successor to the “golden” Norrani Imperium), and most famously at the capital of Argyropolis, the “Silver City.”
 The Emperor of Palnorra has a special bodyguard, known as the “Barrangoi,” which is made up exclusively of Northerners.
 Hence, some knowledge of the Palnorrani tongue has filtered back to the North, especially among mercenaries.
 Written in the Palnorrani script.

 - Prytani – The language spoken by the original inhabitants of Ethelland (when it was called Prytania).
 The Prytani had been conquered by the Norrani Imperium, and when the Imperium collapsed, were again conquered by the Ethellingar.
 As such, their people and their language are nearly extinct.
 Prytani was written only in a script called ogham runic script, which is unrelated to the runic script of the North.
 Few today can decipher the ogham runes.
+The language is descended from the language of the ancient Gwerryn.

 - Vendisk – The language of the Vendar, the inhabitants of Vendland.
 It is related to Vylgisk, though they are not mutually intelligible.